Rahul-2045/rag-pdf-question-answering/README.md

 This project is a **RAG-based PDF Question Answering system** built using:

+- Python
-- **LangChain**
+- LangChain
-- **Hugging Face Embeddings**
+- Hugging Face BGE Embeddings
-- **FAISS Vector Database**
+- FAISS Vector Database
-- **Hugging Face LLM**
+- Ollama Local LLM
+- Jupyter Notebook
-- **Jupyter Notebook**
+- Streamlit UI

-The system reads PDF documents, splits the text into smaller chunks, converts those chunks into embeddings, stores them in a FAISS vector database, and answers user questions by retrieving the most relevant content from the PDF.
+The system reads PDF documents, splits the text into smaller chunks, converts those chunks into embeddings, stores them in a FAISS vector database, and answers user questions by retrieving the most relevant PDF content.

+This updated version does **not require a Hugging Face API token** because the final answer is generated using a local Ollama model.

 ---